 Delhi Traffic Police issues advisory for motorists expecting foggy days ahead

+Delhi Traffic Police on Thursday issued an advisory for the motorists, expecting foggy days ahead and asked them to observe certain precautions to avoid any untoward incident.

-The Delhi Traffic Police has issued an advisory for motorists expecting foggy days ahead and asked them to take precautions for safe commute in low visibility.
-The list of Do's advised motorists to check weather forecasts, drive slow, use low-beam lights, remain patient and use pavement markings.
+Delhi Traffic Police on Thursday issued an advisory for the motorists, expecting foggy days ahead and asked them to observe certain precautions to avoid any untoward incident.
+The list of do's advised motorists to check weather forecasts before they drive and during their trip.

-"Use your low-beam headlights.
-High beams reflect off the moisture droplets in the fog, making it difficult to see," said the advisory issued by Joint Commissioner (Traffic) of Police N S Bundela.
-The advisory suggests motorists to pull completely off the road in safe parking area if the fog is too dense.

-Motorists should avoid stopping on the travelled portion of the road as they could become the first link in a chain-reaction collision of vehicles.
-The advisory also advised drivers to refrain from sudden acceleration and passing other slow moving vehicles in a high speed.
+If there is a fog warning, delay the trip until it clears otherwise during fog, follow some safe-driving tips, it said in an advisory for the motorists.
+"Slow down gradually and drive at a speed that suits the conditions.
+Make sure the full lighting system of your vehicle is turned on.
+Use your low-beam headlights, high beams reflect off the moisture droplets in the fog, making it harder to see.
+If you have fog lights on your vehicle, use them, in addition to your low-beans," said NS Bundela, Joint Commissioner of Police, Traffic (HQ), Delhi in the advisory.

+The Traffic advisory further read that people should be patient, avoid passing, changing lanes and crossing traffic.
+Moreover, one should use pavement marking to help guide you, use the right edge of the road as a guide, rather than the centre line.
+"Increase your following distance, you will need extra distance to brake safely.
+Reduce the distractions in your vehicle, for example--turn off your cell phones and music, since your full attention is required.
+Keep your windows and mirrors clean and use your defroster and wipers to maximize your vision.
+If the fog is too dense to continue, pull completely off the road and try to position your vehicle in a safe parking area, turn on your emergency flashers, in addition to keeping on your low-beam headlights," said Bundela.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)